Construction work affecting access to the courts. Read more here.

 Composition of the Court

-The Supreme Court comprises a Chief Justice, four resident judges, sixteen additional judges (each of whose primary commission is as a Judge of the Federal Court of Australia), and an Associate Judge who has broad jurisdiction in personal injuries matters.
-In addition the Executive may appoint acting judges to assist in the work of the Court.
-Appointment for acting judges may only be for periods of up to 12 months.
+The Supreme Court comprises of the Chief Justice and five resident judges.
+From time to time the court is assisted by additional judges (each of whose primary commission is as a Judge of the Federal Court of Australia) and acting judges to assist in the work of the court.

-The Court consists of three main administrative units that answer directly to a Registrar.
-They are the Registry which is responsible for maintaining up-to-date records of the Court, processing judgments and orders, listing cases and securing court records; the Sheriff’s Office which is responsible for serving and executing the civil process of the Court, administering the jury system, court security and providing court attendants and the Russell Fox Library which is the main legal reference resource for the ACT courts.
+The Court consists of two administrative units that answer directly to a Registrar.
+They are the Registry which is responsible for maintaining up-to-date records of the Court, processing judgments and orders, listing cases and securing court records and the Sheriff’s Office which is responsible for serving and executing the civil process of the Court, administering the jury system, court security and providing court attendants.
+The court is also supported by the Russell Fox Library which provides library services to the ACT courts.